-A panel featuring Brittany Barnett, award-winning attorney and social entrepreneur, Jennifer Herring, director of re-entry services at the Harris County Sheriff’s Office, and Nadine Scamp, CEO of Santa Maria Hostel, will consider comprehensive strategies to address challenges facing women involved in the criminal justice system.
-Quianta Moore, fellow in child health policy, will moderate the discussion.
+A panel featuring Brittany Barnett, award-winning attorney and social entrepreneur, Jennifer Herring, director of re-entry services at the Harris County Sheriff’s Office, and Nadine Scamp, CEO of Santa Maria Hostel, considered comprehensive strategies to address challenges facing women involved in the criminal justice system.
+Quianta Moore, fellow in child health policy, moderated the discussion.

 1:00 p.m. — Presentation